senx/warp10-platform/BUILDING.md

 ## Install Thrift
 You need Thrift in order to build the Warp 10 platform.
-Currently, Warp 10 use Thrift release 0.11.0, to be compatible with some Hbase libs.
+Currently, Warp 10 uses Thrift 0.11.0, to be compatible with some Hbase libs.
 All major distributions now ships Thrift 0.13+, so you need to compile Thrift.

 Make sure Thrift is not already installed: